TikhonJelvis/RL-book/chapter12/chapter12.md

 #### Deep Q-Networks (DQN) Algorithm

 [DeepMind](https://deepmind.com/) developed an innovative and practically effective RL Control Control algorithm based on Q-Learning with Experience-Replay - an algorithm they named as Deep Q-Networks (abberviated as DQN).
-Apart from reaping the above-mentioned benefits of Experience-Replay for Q-Learning with a Deep Neural Network approximating the Q-Value function, they also benefited from employing a second Deep Neural Network (let us call the main DNN as the Q-Network, refering to it's parameters at $bm{w}$, and the second DNN as the target network, refering to it's parameters as $\bm{w}^-$).
+Apart from reaping the above-mentioned benefits of Experience-Replay for Q-Learning with a Deep Neural Network approximating the Q-Value function, they also benefited from employing a second Deep Neural Network (let us call the main DNN as the Q-Network, refering to it's parameters at $\bm{w}$, and the second DNN as the target network, refering to it's parameters as $\bm{w}^-$).
 The parameters $\bm{w}^-$ of the target network are infrequently updated to be made equal to the parameters $\bm{w}$ of the Q-network.
 The purpose of the target network is to evaluate the Q-Value simply to calculate the Q-Learning target (note that the target is $r + \gamma \cdot \max_{a'} Q(s', a'; \bm{w}^-)$ for a given atomic experience $(s,a,r,s')$).

 Deep Learning is premised on the fact that the supervised learning targets (response values $y$ corresponding to predictor values $x$) are pre-generated fixed values.
 This is not the case in TD learning where the targets are dependent on the Q-Values.
 As Q-Values are updated at each step, the targets also get updated, and this correlation between the Q-Value estimate and the target vale typically leads to oscillations or divergence of the Q-Value estimate.
 By infrequently updating the parameters $\bm{w}^-$ of the target network (providing the target values) to be made equal to the parameters $\bm{w}$ of the Q-network (which are updated at each iteration, the targets in the Q-Learning update are essentially fixed.
 This goes a long way in resolving the core issue of correlation between the Q-Value estimate and the target values, helping considerably with convergence of the Q-Learning algorithm.
 Thus, DQN reaps the benefits of not just Experience-Replay in Q-Learning (which we articulated earlier), but also the benefits of having "fixed" targets.
 DNN utilizes a parameter $C$ such that the updating of $\bm{w}^-$ to be made equal to $\bm{w}$ is done once every $C$ updates to $\bm{w}$ (based on the usual Q-Learning update equation).